oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/model-in-image/usage.md

 #### Instructions for changing a JRF domain's database password

-Follow these steps to ensure a JRF domain can continue to access its RCU data after changing its database password.
+Follow these steps to ensure that a JRF domain can continue to access its RCU data after changing its database password.

-- Before changing database password, shut down all domains that access the database schema.
+- Before changing the database password, shut down all domains that access the database schema.
 For example, set their `serverStartPolicy` to `NEVER`.

 - Update the password in the database.